elastic/integrations/packages/cloud_security_posture/docs/README.md

 ## Permissions

-This integration requires access to node files, node processes, and the Kubernetes api-server therefore it assumes the agent will be installed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) with the proper [Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) attached.
+This integration requires access to node files, node processes, and the Kubernetes api-server therefore, it assumes the agent will be installed as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) with the proper [Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) attached.

-If deploying this integration on an [Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), specific AWS permissions are required for the IAM user to make specific AWS API calls.
-To enable the integration to collect configuration metadata from all relevant resources/services, make sure these permissions are given:
+If deploying this integration on an [Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), an IAM user with programmatic access and specific permissions is required to make AWS API calls.
+When creating the IAM user, please make sure to create and attach an [IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) to it that has the following set of permissions:

 ```yaml
 {
     "Version": "2012-10-17",